 - Entry qualification into the Diploma of TAE and for those wanting to be a VET practitioner or senior trainer

-- Pathway into university, such as the Bachelor of VET at Charles Sturt University and other higher education providers
+- Pathways into university, such as the Bachelor of VET at Charles Sturt University and other higher education providers

 As of 1 January 2016, the national regulator, the Australian Skills Quality Authority (ASQA) under the standards for registration (SNR) requires anyone delivering Nationally Recognised Training (NRT) in the VET sector (TAFE, private RTO and community provider) to hold the CIV TAE40110 or the new CIV TAE40116 qualification when it becomes available.